SmartInfrastructures/fuel-specs/specs/6.1/nova-docker.rst

 Alternatives
 ------------

 None.
-The solution presented in [2] and [3] are not implemented and don't consider the plugin architecture
+Currently, there are not other available solutions.

 Data model impact